truenas/middleware/docs/userguide/index.rst

 Click a jail's entry to access its configuration icons.
 In order, from left to right, these icons are used to:

-**Edit Jail:** edit the jail's settings as described in the Edit a Jail's Settings.
+**Edit Jail:** edit the jail's settings as described in the section Edit a Jail's Settings.

-**Add Storage:** configure the jail to access an area of storage as described in Adding Storage.
+**Add Storage:** configure the jail to access an area of storage as described in the section  Adding Storage.

 **Upload Plugin:** only available in a plugin jail.
-Used to install plugins as described in Installing FreeNAS® PBIs.
+Used to install plugins as described in the section Installing FreeNAS® PBIs.

 **Start/Stop:** this icon will vary, depending upon the current running status of the jail.
 If the jail is currently stopped, the icon will be green and can be used to start the jail.
 If the jail is currently running, the icon will be red and can be used to stop the jail.
 A stopped jail and its applications are